Author: Alina A.

 Each type of fish has its own upper and lower threshold for the maximum allowable temperature.
 Anything beyond this puts their lives at risk.

-The water temperature for aquarium fish is one of the important factors for a comfortable life and growth of pets.
-It’s no secret that the water temperature should be specific for each of the popular fish species:
+The water temperature for aquarium fish is an essential factor for a comfortable life and growth of pets.
+It’s no secret that the water temperature should be specific for each of the famous fish species:

 - Guppies prefer to live at 73° F – 79° F. The lower limit is 57° F and the upper limit is 86° F. It is interesting that in cold water, the size of guppies increases, but their immunity decreases.